zuozhenggh/learning-library/oci-library/developer-adoption/labs/oci-devops-oke/devops-pipeline/devops-pipeline-manual.md

 1. Click on the Pipeline tab on the top to design your workflow.
 Add a Stage to your Pipeline.
 Click on the plus icon to add a Stage.
     ![DevOps pipeline - add stage](./images/devops-add-stage1.png)

-1. OCI DevOps allow you to enforce more security controls, e.g. pause the deployment while it wait for apprvals.
+1. OCI DevOps allow you to enforce more security controls, e.g. pause the deployment while it wait for approvals.
 In our case, this is not necessary and just select `Apply manifest to your Kubernetes cluster` in the Deploy section.
 Then click on next.

     ![Filter stage types](./images/devops-add-stage2.png)